-- a) The organisation shall have available and use the necessary equipment, tools and material to perform the approved scope of work. - Where the manufacturer specifies a particular tool or equipment, the organisation shall use that tool or equipment, unless the use of alternative tooling or equipment is agreed by the
+- a) The maintenance organization shall have the necessary technical data, equipment, tools and material to perform the work for which it is approved. - 1) Where the manufacturer specifies a particular tool or equipment, the organization shall use that tool or equipment, unless the use of alternative tooling or equipment is approved by the BDCA via procedures specified in the MOE. - 2) Equipment and tools shall be permanently available, except in the case of any tool or equipment that is so infrequently used that its permanent availability is not necessary.
+Such cases shall be detailed in an MOE procedure.

-- competent authority via procedures specified in the exposition. - 2) Equipment and tools must be permanently available, except in the case of any tool or equipment that is so infrequently used that its permanent availability is not necessary.
-Such cases shall be detailed in an exposition procedure. - An organisation approved for base maintenance shall have sufficient aircraft access equipment and inspection platforms/docking such that the aircraft can be properly inspected. - b) The organisation shall ensure that all tools, equipment and particularly test equipment, as appropriate, are controlled and calibrated according to an officially recognised standard at a frequency to ensure serviceability and accuracy.
-Records of such calibrations and traceability to the standard used shall be kept by the organisation. - c) An approved maintenance organisation shall establish and keep all records of calibrations and standards used for calibration for 2 years from the date the equipment was withdrawn from service or destroyed.
+- 3) An organization approved for base maintenance shall have sufficient aircraft access equipment and inspection platforms/dockings such that the aircraft can be properly inspected. - b) The organization shall ensure that all tools, equipment and particularly test equipment, as appropriate, are controlled and calibrated according to an officially recognised standard, at a frequency to ensure serviceability and accuracy.
+Records of such calibrations and traceability to the standard used shall be kept by the organization and made available to the BDCA upon request. - c) An AMOshall establish and keep all records of calibrations and standards used for calibration for 2 years from the date the equipment was withdrawn from service or destroyed.